soyjosuefischer/notify/README.md

-     Everyone is permitted to distribute the Notify application, but change, copy or modify the Notify source code it is not allowed. you can´t distribute a Notify copy or a Notify modifycated application. you can only do that for personal testing and use, read more about the GPL-3.0 license.
+     Everyone is permitted to distribute the Notify application, but change, copy or modify the Notify source code it is not allowed. you can´t distribute a Notify copy or a Notify modifycated application. you can only do that for personal testing and use, but not for commercial use.